Floyd Zaiger

-Chris "Floyd" Zaiger (April 26, 1926 – June 2, 2020) was a fruit breeder particularly known for hybrid development of stone fruit and numerous plant patents.
+Chris "Floyd" Zaiger (April 26, 1926 – June 2, 2020) was an American fruit breeder particularly known for hybrid development of stone fruit and numerous plant patents.
 Zaiger founded Zaiger's Genetics, a fruit-breeding business in Modesto, California, which is now an international business selling cultivars and hybrids.
 Zaiger developed varieties such as the pluot, and has been called "the most prolific stone fruit breeder in the modern era."

 Early life and education

-Chris Floyd Zaiger was born to Christian Fredrick Zaiger and Anna Marie Zaiger on April 26, 1926 in Kennard, Nebraska.
+Chris Floyd Zaiger was born to Christian Fredrick Zaiger and Anna Marie Zaiger on April 26, 1926, in Kennard, Nebraska.
 The family moved to Iowa and then Oregon, before coming to California's San Joaquin Valley.
 He attended school until eighth grade and worked as a migrant strawberry picker.
 During World War II, he was drafted into the U.S. Army where he served as a paratrooper in the 11th Airborne Division.
 Zaiger earned a degree in plant pathology and agricultural education in 1952 from the University of California, Davis.
 He taught agriculture classes at Modesto city high schools, Livingston High School, and Modesto Junior College.